-The Ron Whitson Agricultural Science Center offers agriculture and science camps to students of all grade levels, kindergarten through high school.
-Our themed camps can be modified for various grade levels as well as times of the year.
+The Ron Whitson Agricultural Science Center offers agriculture and science camps to students of all grade levels, ages four and beyond.
+Our themed camps can be modified for various age groups as well as times of the year.

-To sign up for a camp, please fill out the Camp Request Form.
+To sign up for an in-district camp, please fill out the Camp Request Form.

-NOTE: Because many camps involve walking and activities using the soil, appropriate dress should be considered when attending.
-As an added precaution, students may also want to apply sunscreen and bug spray prior to attending a camp.
-There is not a nurse on the center's grounds, so campuses may also wish to include the school nurse as an attendee on field trips.
+NOTE: Many camps involve walking and activities using the soil, appropriate dress is required.
+Students may also want to apply sunscreen and bug spray prior to attending a camp.

 - Fallen Log: (Year Round) It’s amazing how many things live in and on rotting logs.
 In this activity, students will become familiar with some of those organisms by observing fallen logs.
 They’ll gain an understanding of how decomposition takes place and a better appreciation for microhabitats and communities.
 TEKS (3.7) A (3.9)A (4.9) A,B (5.9) A (7.5) B(7.10)A Biology (11)C (12) A [Sign Up Now]